cantinilab/GRnnData/ABOUT_THIS_TEMPLATE.md

     └── test_base.py         # The base test case for the project
 ```

-### Why to include `tests`, `history` and `Containerfile` as part of the release?

-The `MANIFEST.in` file is used to include the files in the release, once the
-project is released to PyPI all the files listed on MANIFEST.in will be included
-even if the files are static or not related to Python.

-Some build systems such as RPM, DEB, AUR for some Linux distributions, and also
-internal repackaging systems tends to run the tests before the packaging is performed.

-The Containerfile can be useful to provide a safer execution environment for
-the project when running on a testing environment.

-I added those files to make it easier for packaging in different formats.

 ## The Makefile

 All the utilities for the template and project are on the Makefile